matteobaccan/HarbourJwt/README.md

 JWT is a class library that can allow you to generate and validate JWT tokens

 ### Token generation
-For create  a token you must
+To create  a token you must

 1. Load jwt,hrb library